Experiencing Hair Loss Due to COVID-19? You Are Not Alone

 1. Eat a Healthy Diet

 Make sure you're getting all the nutrients you need to grow gorgeous hair and feel well.
 Foods with protein and biotin aid keratin production and growth, while zinc maintains a healthy scalp.
-Our GRO Biotin Gummies for Hair are an easy and delicious way to get the added nutrients you need to create thicker, shinier hair.
+Our GRO Biotin Gummies are an easy and delicious way to get the added nutrients you need to create thicker, shinier hair.

 2. Check Up On Your Health